SEVEN STEPS TO THE REST OF GOD

 God wounds us before He heals us.
 He smites us before He binds us up.

-Come, and let us return unto the Lord: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.
+Come, and let us return to the LORD; for He has torn, but He will heal us; He has stricken, but He will bind us up.
 (Hosea 6:1)

 It is not always pleasant to go through the process of judgment and reconciliation.
 But the end of such chastening is the peaceable fruit of righteousness.
 God rebukes and disciplines us so we may share in His holiness.
 Whom Jesus loves He rebukes and chastens.